superkabuki/scte35/README.md

 # Special Requests
 * __I am not here to teach you SCTE-35__.
 * __If need some work done, this is what I do for a living, you can hire me.__
-* SCTE-35 is not intuitive.
-What will take you several months to figure out, will only take me a few hours to do.
 * If you want to discuss your project open an issue and I'll send you my contact info.
 ---